Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 Press # (for “memory mode”) instructions for Claude Code to update CLAUDE.md files which define your preferences.

 Press Shift + Tab to toggle from “Standard” to “Planning Mode” where Claude expands its planning of changes to md files it will make based on your specification.
+Claude Code offers three planning tiers:

 Type ULTRATHINK ahead of requests to use a Claude “Thinking mode” which applies the maximum depth of reasoning at planning.
 This invokes Claude to break down complex problems step by step.